 “I think their dedication to our industry and their continued support and investment of RPAC is truly inspirational to fellow Realtors®,” said PAR President Kathy McQuilkin.
 “It’s so important for Realtors® to invest because through RPAC, we can ensure that the Realtor® voice is heard at the local, state and national levels.”

 Anstey has been a Realtor® since 1988 and works with Berkshire Hathaway Home Services Fox & Roach in West Chester.
 A member of the Suburban West Realtors® Association, he became a Crystal R investor last year.

-“Over the years of being a Realtor®, I have seen the importance for continued support of RPAC,” Anstey said.
+“Over the years of being a Realtor®, I have seen the importance of continued support of RPAC,” Anstey said.
 “Promoting the election of pro-Realtor® candidates is so important.
-I’m happy and proud to be a continued investor to RPAC and excited on my induction into the NAR’s RPAC Hall of Fame.
+I’m happy and proud to be a continued investor of RPAC and excited about my induction into the NAR’s RPAC Hall of Fame.
 RPAC enables Realtors® to support candidates who support the issues that are important to our profession and the real estate community.”

 A past PAR president, Cardone (pictured left) is also a member of SWRA.
 He works with Keller Williams in Media and was a Golden R investor and a member of RPAC’s President’s Circle last year.

 “I invest in RPAC, but I also encourage others to invest as well because I believe real estate is part of the American fabric, culture and economy,” he said.
 “RPAC supports our legislative efforts to protect commercial real estate and homeownership.”